bitcoin/bitcoin/doc/build-unix.md

     sudo apt-get install libboost-all-dev

 BerkeleyDB is required for the wallet. db4.8 packages are available [here](https://launchpad.net/~bitcoinclassic/+archive/bitcoinclassic).
-You can add the repository and install using the following commands:
+You can add the repository and install if you use Ubuntu, using the following commands:

     sudo add-apt-repository ppa:bitcoinclassic/bitcoinclassic
     sudo apt-get update
     sudo apt-get install libdb4.8-dev libdb4.8++-dev

-Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later, which break binary wallet compatibility with the distributed executables which are based on BerkeleyDB 4.8.
+Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later, which may theoretically break binary wallet compatibility with the distributed executables which are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.